Fan287/olist_analysis/README.md

   -  ('product', 15871), ('delivery', 5316), ('arrived', 4937), ('time', 4845), ('good', 4452), ('recommend', 4422), ('received', 4403), ('delivered', 4268), ('deadline', 3075), ('came', 2824)
 - Mainly, customers emphasized two things, the product quality and delivery.
 Since the dataset did not provide enough data for analysing product quality, this will not be the focus in this analysis.
 The focus will be studying the delivery, especially the shipping distance.

-### Find out the shipping distance of orders by Python (Matplotlib, Pandas) and show the result in Power BI
+### Find out the shipping distance of orders using Python (Matplotlib, Pandas) and show the result in Power BI
-- To draw the line between acceptable and far distance, matplotlib is used to demostrate at which distance level, the goods are needed to be delivered between two states.
+- Matplotlib is used to draw a line between acceptable and far distance to demonstrate at which distance level goods need to be delivered between two states.
 ![distance_categories_state](https://github.com/Fan287/olist_analysis/assets/148685693/47d2899d-56f8-4165-b970-e4025bedcbad)
   - Note: 0 and 1 represent 'order shipping across states' and 'order shipping within a state'
   - It shows most orders are shipped across states when the shipping distance is at 500 km.
 Thus, within 500 km will be treated as acceptable distance, more than 500 km as too far.